Catholic devotions: Saturdays

+The practice of Reparation to the Immaculate Heart of Mary on the First Saturday was initiated in Rovigo, Italy by Mary Inglese, a Servite tertiary in 1889.
+It gained widespread diffusion after the Marian apparitions at Fátima in 1917, and the Pontevedra apparitions in 1925 and 1926, where the Virgin Mary reportedly requested this devotion as part of her message.
+The practice developed into the currently known devotion of the Five First Saturdays.

 Other Marian devotions

 Specific episodes in the Life of the Virgin Mary have resulted in devotions that focus on a particular aspect of her life.
 Examples include the Seven Sorrows of Mary that recall her sufferings from the Prophecy of Simeon to the Crucifixion of Jesus.

 The Seven Joys of Mary on the other hand start with the Annunciation and end with her coronation in Heaven.